 The living standards of the fictitious “ancient world” were higher since “the ancients had more of everything.”
 No innovations in either weapons, science or simple articles of quotidian use have been made.
 Nobody seemed to have objected to the fact that the evolutionary level of the XV-XVI centuries had equaled that of the Roman Empire in its prime.
 This “ancient empire” could also have developed the elementary things that we have already mentioned.

 Let us now divert our attention to the biographies of the “ancient” celebrities.
 An abundance of minute details transforms these “biographies” into works of literary art.
 The accuracy of the ancient authors in reconstructing the most trivial episodes from the biographies of their heroes is amazing.
-An acid retort made by Alexander the Great to Parmenion during their discussion of the ransom offer made by king Darius; the instructions are given by Caesar to his legates before the battle of Pharsalia; the famous last words of Julian the Apostate; and all similar grains of wisdom have apparently been immediately taken down in shorthand by the eyewitnesses and passed on reverently in their initial form until reaching the actual authors of the biography in question.
+An acid retort made by Alexander the Great to Parmenion during their discussion of the ransom offer made by king Darius; the instructions given by Caesar to his legates before the battle of Pharsalia; the famous last words of Julian the Apostate; and all similar grains of wisdom have apparently been immediately taken down in shorthand by the eyewitnesses and passed on reverently in their initial form until reaching the actual authors of the biography in question.
 Different sources contradicted each other occasionally, but the apocryphal versions had always been weeded out and left in the junkyard of history, whilst the original picture remained preserved exactly the way it had always been.

 Sadly, modern biographers appear to have lost the “ancient” art of intuitive comparative analysis.
-Volunteer informers also seem to have lost their effectiveness despite the progress in means of communication, and the actual characters of modern history have lost the art of uttering punchy aphorisms in the right moments.
+Volunteer informers also seem to have lost their effectiveness despite the progress in means of communication, and the actual characters of modern history have lost the art of uttering punchy aphorisms at the right moments.
 We have to contend with the fact that the biographies of the most famous historical figures have gaps in them, and many important periods of their lives have not been reflected in any sources due to the sheer lack of factual information.
 It should only be natural that the events of the last three centuries allow for an aleatory interpretation that depends on the sources available or selected by an author.

 The events of the 14 July 1789 or 14 December 1825 are not related with such crystal clarity as to the story of Catilina’s conspiracy, which has only reached us in one version, apparently for the facilitation of subsequent historical research.